Jawad Ahmad: Solo career

+Bollywood

+His song "Bin Tere Kya Hai Jeena" was recreated for the Hindi movie Woh Lamhe...
+(2006).

 Political career

-In May 2017, Jawad launched his leftist Barabri political party.
-The party fielded 14 candidates in the 2018 elections, with Jawad himself contesting 3 seats against the chiefs of the three major political parties in the country - Imran Khan of PTI, Shahbaz Sharif of PML-N, and Bilawal Bhutto Zardari of PPP.
+In May 2017, Jawad launched the leftist political party Barabri.
+The party fielded 14 candidates in the 2018 elections, with Jawad himself contesting 3 seats against the chiefs of the three major political parties in the country - Imran Khan of PTI, Shahbaz Sharif of PML-N, and Bilawal Bhutto Zardari of PPP, Shahid Khaqan Abbasi of AP, and Aleem Khan of IPP.
 The party did not win any seats.

 Ahead of the 2024 elections, his party was delisted for failing to conduct intra-party elections and was not eligible to contest any seat.

 Other work

 Social work

 In 2002, he was appointed as the ambassador of Pakistan for the eradication of polio by Pakistan's Ministry of Health and the UNICEF.
-British Council Beyond Borders project, awareness regarding the dangers of drug addiction.
-In this regard, he has used his talent to produce a song called Tum Abhi To Aa Kar accompanied by a video to portray the social impact on an individual of drug intake.
-He sang another social awareness song Taaleem Sub Kay Liey for a project of US aid.
+He participated in the British Council's Beyond Borders project in order to raise awareness about the dangers of drug addiction, producing a song called Tum Abhi To Aa Kar to illustrate the social impact of drug use.
+He sang another social awareness song Taaleem Sub Kay Liey for a project funded by USAID.

 Another turf is a program against illiteracy, which he has been exploring.
 In conjunction with this, he is running ten schools in the least developed areas of Pakistan under the Taleem for All program.

 Television work

-Jawad Ahmed has done hosting for television and has performed for morale boosting of Pakistani soldiers.
+Jawad Ahmad has done hosting for television and has performed for morale boosting of Pakistani soldiers.
 He also did the documentary series Har Dam Tayyar for the Pakistan Armed Forces in 2002 including: